kheppenstall/bike-share/README.md

 Download the dataset available [here](https://www.kaggle.com/benhamner/sf-bay-area-bike-share).
 This will include all of the CSV files that you will be using in this project.
 Since these files are large, we have set up your project directory structure and `.gitignore` so that when you add these files to the `/db/csv/` directory they will not be pushed up to GitHub.
 However, this also means that each of the members of your team will need to download these files independently.

-Create a seed file in your `/db` directory and add the `station.csv` file to your `/db/csv/` directory.
+Update the seed file in your `/db` directory and add the `station.csv` file to your `/db/csv/` directory.
 When you run `ruby db/seed.rb` your development database should be populated with the information from the `station.csv` file.
 Your index should include a total of seventy stations.

 ### Iteration 3